shopsys/monorepo-tools/docs/upgrade/UPGRADE-unreleased.md

     - you need to adjust extended methods and fields to `protected` visibility because all `private` visibilities from these namespaces were changed to `protected`
     - you can delete methods that you just copied due to inability to inherit

+## [shopsys/product-feed-heureka]
+- if you have extended class HeurekaCategoryDownloader or HeurekaCategoryCronModule ([#788](https://github.com/shopsys/shopsys/pull/788))
+    - you need to adjust already extended methods and fields to `protected` visibility because all `private` visibilities from these namespaces were changed to `protected`
+    - you can delete methods that you just copied due to inability to inherit

 [Upgrade from v7.0.0-beta5 to Unreleased]: https://github.com/shopsys/shopsys/compare/v7.0.0-beta5...HEAD
 [shopsys/shopsys]: https://github.com/shopsys/shopsys
 [shopsys/project-base]: https://github.com/shopsys/project-base